 While you might hope that once you have a burglary you will never have to deal with it again, unfortunately that’s not the case.
 If your home has been burglarized and the perpetrator hasn’t been caught, there is a chance they will return to your home.
 They already know the layout, your home’s weaknesses, and they might have noticed other valuables that they want to return for.
 If your home is not protected, don’t think that thieves won’t return!

 Myth #9: Home security systems won’t prevent burglaries.

 This is the biggest myth of them all!
 Homes that don’t have home security systems are at the biggest risk for home invasion, and many people that do have systems don’t use them properly.
 Make sure you are arming your system, and putting out signs that announce that your home is armed and connected to a monitoring system.
 Just locking your doors and windows is not enough.
 You need an alarm system that deters and scares potential intruders and alerts you to any breach of your home.

 Myth #10: Preventing burglaries is expensive and complicated.

 Not when you choose Fifteen Alarms!
-We provide Memphis with the best in home security systems with no contracts, low prices, and we can even use your existing equipment!
+We provide Memphis-area residents with the best in home security systems with no contracts, low prices, and we can even use your existing equipment!
+Again, we work throughout Memphis, Bartlett, Cordova, Lakeland, Southwind, Germantown, Whitehaven, and Arlington.
 Hopefully we have dispelled some of the most common myths about home burglaries and you are ready to take steps to protect your home!
 A home security system is the best line of defense against potential intruders, and can give you the peace of mind that your home, valuables, and family are protected.
 Just one phone call can get you started, and our prompt, courteous technicians can reprogram your system in just one day!
 Don’t leave your home vulnerable to burglaries, contact Fifteen Alarms today for installation and to see how easy it can be to have home protection!